munificent/craftinginterpreters/book/calls-and-functions.md

 We get the function object from the compiler.
 If there were no compile errors, we return it.
 Otherwise, we signal an error by returning `NULL`.
-This way, the VM doesn't try to work with a function that may contain invalid bytecode.
+This way, the VM doesn't try to execute a function that may contain invalid bytecode.

 Eventually, we will update `interpret()` to handle the new declaration of `compile()`, but first we have some other changes to make.